Fundamental Analysis

 Failed Theory No. 1 — Purchasing Power Parity

-We have to start with the “law of one price,” also named purchasing power parity.
+We have to start with the “law of one price,” also called purchasing power parity.
 This concept states that Currency A should trade in equilibrium with Currency B at an exchange rate that balances trade and investment flows.
 If Currency A suffers from inflation, its goods will become too expensive for buyers in Currency B and exports will fall, resulting in a trade deficit.
-Eventually, investors and bankers will choose not to fund a rising deficit and Country A uses up its reserves paying for imports.
+Eventually, investors and bankers will choose not to fund a rising deficit and Country A will use up its reserves to pay for imports.
 Eventually, under fixed exchange rates, Country A has to devalue its currency to restore trade competitiveness.
 This is still the case with most emerging market currencies that are either fixed or in a “managed float.”

 This is named purchasing power parity, a powerful and seemingly logical concept.
 Every year, The Economist magazine publishes a Big Mac purchasing power comparison that shows what each currency should be worth in dollar terms to equilibrate the cost of a Big Mac in some 80 countries.
 You can see the under- or overvaluation of every country’s currency against the four majors (dollar, pound, euro, and yen) and also the Chinese yuan.